 This is caused by inflammation of the peritendon and, because it is unusual in sedentary people, it has a strong association with excessive hand use.
 You will suffer pain and swelling and crepitus, which is a sensation of grating or crackling within the muscle during movement.

 Epicondylitis is a musculoskeletal disorder relating to the inflammation of an epicondyle, which is a rounded area of bone where they fit together at joints.
 There are two types:

 - Lateral epicondylitis, which is otherwise known as tennis elbow

 - Medial epicondylitis, which is otherwise known as golfer's elbow or thrower's elbow

-This is a pain on the thumb on the side of the wrist that, in many cases, appears without any obvious cause.
-It can be aggravated by hand use at work and at home and symptoms can include pain, tenderness, swelling and sometimes clicking of the tendons.
+This is a pain in the thumb on the side of the wrist, which, in many cases, appears without any obvious cause.
+It can be aggravated by using your hands at work and at home, and symptoms can include pain, tenderness, swelling and, sometimes, clicking of the tendons.

-This occurs when tendons in the hand become swollen or inflamed and subsequently catch in the tendon sheath, through which they run.
+This occurs when tendons in the hand become swollen or inflamed and, subsequently, catch in the tendon sheath.
 It can lead to a clicking sensation and often makes it very difficult for you to move the affected finger or thumb.

 This is swelling within the carpal tunnel that causes a restriction of blood supply to the median nerve.
 This causes pain and swelling, usually to the index and ring fingers and the lower portion of the third digit, which can often be worse at night.
 The symptoms can be resolved by carpal tunnel release surgery.
 This problem can be constitutional or work-related.